Essential Guide to Ecommerce Email Marketing that You Should Know

 Personalized email announcing a price drop on the product a user added to their wish list.
 Source: ReallyGoodEmails

-Not sure what kind of data you could use to personalize your email content?
-Here are five ideas that would work for any e-commerce business:
+Not sure how to personalize your email content?
+Here are 5 great ideas that work for any e-commerce business:

-• The product your visitor looked at and/or added to their cart
+• The product they viewed or added to their cart

-• The product or product category your customer bought from you recently
+• The product or category they recently bought from you

-• The product your visitor added to their wish list and is currently back in stock
+• A product they added to their wishlist that’s now back in stock

-And if you’ve never used personalization before, here’s how you’d add it to your email subject line:
+If you’ve never used personalization in emails, here’s how to add it to your subject line:

 personalized-email-subject-line-getresponse